-Some of the biggest banks such as HSBC Expat, Standard Bank, Santander International Swissquote, Santander International, Lloyds International, Nedbank Private Wealth and Barclays International also offer products and funds.
+Some of the biggest banks such as HSBC Expat, Standard Bank, Santander International, Swissquote, Lloyds International, Nedbank Private Wealth and Barclays International also offer products and funds.
 They tend to be slightly different lump sum products to portfolios bonds, but the fees tend to be high nonetheless.

 Standard Bank has the Quantum series investments.
 Standard Bank Quantum Plus 10, 11, 20 and 23 are all part of the investment series.
 This investment seeks to cap the upside, whilst limiting the downside.
 Sounds good on paper, but the terms and conditions often mean you will get much lower than market returns.

 Fees within offshore bonds are much more reasonable than savings plans as a generalization.
 That doesn’t automatically mean that is automatically explained in the application form and key feature, in a transparent way.